egor-tensin/blog/_posts/2015-07-03-std-call-once-bug.md

 two singletons, one having a dependency on the other.
 I had `Logger`, like in the example above, and some kind of a "master" singleton (let's call it `Duke`).
-`Duke`'s constructor was complicated and time-consuming, and definetely required some logging to be done.
+`Duke`'s constructor was complicated and time-consuming, and definitely required some logging to be done.
 I thought that I could simply call `Logger::get_instance` inside `Duke`'s constructor, and everything looked fine at first glance.